This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 Have you ever heard the saying “the first impression is the last impression”?
 You rarely get a second chance to make that first impression, especially when it comes to pitching brands.

-It’s important to be professional and polite right from the very start and present the best version of yourself and what you can offer.
+As a travel content creator/influencer, it’s important to be professional and polite from the very start and present your best version of yourself and what you can offer.
 And the best way to do that is with a media kit also known as a press kit.

 In this guide, I will go over why you need a media kit, how to create a media kit, how long your media kit should be and what you should include in your media kit.

-What is a media kit for bloggers & influencers?
+What is a media kit for content creators & influencers?

-For bloggers and influencers, a media kit is a document that outlines key information about your blog/personal brand and what you do best.
+For bloggers, content creators and influencers, a media kit is a document that outlines key information about your blog, personal brand and what you do best.
 It’s like your portfolio, resume, and digital business card all in one easy-to-read document.

 Generally, a media kit is given to brands you would like to work with.
 Either as a physical version, you hand out at conferences or a digital version you can attach to your pitch emails.